 To become a human resources (HR) manager or professional in Australia, you should get university qualifications in HR management or a related discipline.
-Formal qualifications are not essential for a career in human resources but are important because of the nature of the work.
+Formal credentials are not technically essential for a career in human resources.
+Nonetheless, degrees and other achievements are important due to the nature of the work.

-The most desirable bachelor’s degree is a Bachelor of Business, preferably with an HR major.
-Psychology or similar degrees may also be acceptable to some employers.
-At a postgraduate level, HR managers often hold a Graduate Certificate, Graduate Diploma or Masters in Human Resource Management.
+The most desirable bachelor’s degree is a Bachelor of Business, preferably with a human resources major.
+Psychology or similar degrees are also acceptable to many employers.
+At a postgraduate level, HR managers often hold a Graduate Certificate, Graduate Diploma, or Masters in Human Resource Management.

 Why You Need University Qualifications

 The role of an HR manager is to oversee human resources processes such as recruitment, training and performance management.
-The nature of this work means university qualifications are a must.
+The nature of this work means university courses are a must.

 To manage talent recruitment, for example, you should know what it takes to get a bachelor degree.
+Earning a bachelor degree is one of the steps to become an HR manager.
 Preferably, you have a postgraduate qualification as well and understand the skills and discipline required to earn a masters.

 If you’ve never been to university, how can you be taken seriously in your job as a human resources manager?
 Vocational qualifications might be sufficient for an HR assistant job but not for senior MR manager roles.

-The complexity of the human resource manager job makes an advanced education important.
+The complexity of the human resource manager job makes educational attainment important.
 You should have been through some management and leadership training.
 As well, your job performance will benefit from having studied topics such as employee relations and change management.

 The standard requirement in job advertisements for HR managers is tertiary qualifications in human resources or a related field.
 If you don’t meet that qualification level, job opportunities could be limited.